KRISHNAKANT-KUSHWAHA/farmlokal-backend/README.md

 🔁 Webhook Idempotency

-Duplicate webhook events are detected using Redis
+Duplicate webhook events detected using Redis

 Events with the same x-event-id are ignored